wrclark/gem/README.md

 The `-a` flag can be useful for accessing the server over IP (perhaps over LAN) without a DNS name.
 The `-d` flag must always be specified.

 #### Raspberry Pi
 Makefile now conditionally includes flags that don't seem to work on the Pi.
-Below is an example to easily get started, just replace the IP.
+Below is an example to easily get started.
 ```sh
 $ sudo apt update && sudo apt install -y libssl-dev
 $ make ssl